 Gender.
 For the purposes of all campus housing, facilities, locker rooms, bathrooms, and/or other services provided by the University which are sex-specific, a student's documented biological sex will be used to determine eligibility.
 A member of the University community who publicly identifies or behaves as a gender that does not correspond to their biological sex, either on or off campus, is failing to adhere to their commitment to abide by the perspectives and behavioral standards listed in this handbook and found within other University and Board of Trustee statements.
-This includes, but is not limited to, actions such as (1) presenting as a gender that does not correspond to a person's biological sex, (2) receiving or engaging in any chemical, medical, or surgical modifications for the purpose of altering or changing a person's gender, (3) requesting name changes or the use of pronouns that do not correspond with a person's biological sex.
+This includes, but is not limited to, actions such as (1) presenting as a gender that does not correspond to a person's biological sex, (2) receiving or engaging in any chemical, medical, or surgical modifications for the purpose of altering or changing a person's biological sex.